Sohampaul7/Work/README.md

 2. Test motor movement using `accelstepper_minimal_example`.
 3. Combine ToF sensor feedback with stepper motor control with `mk2_sensor_motor_minimal_example`.
 4. Implement emergency stop or toggle features using `button_interrupt` or `button_stop`.
-5. Test integration of limit switch control using `limit_switch_accelstepper`.
+5. Use `send_serial_data` to transmit sensor and motor data via serial communication.
-6. Use `send_serial_data` to transmit sensor and motor data via serial communication.
+6. Test integration of limit switch with serial communication using `limit_switch_accelstepper`.
 7. Experiment with `ros2_server` to integrate the setup with ROS 2 for advanced communication and control.

 ## Examples Overview